aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-txns-states.md

 title: "Transactions and States"
 slug: "basics-txns-states"
 ---
-The two fundamental concepts at the heart of the Aptos Blockchain are transactions and states:
+The two fundamental concepts at the heart of the Aptos blockchain are transactions and states:

-* [Transactions](#transactions): Transactions represent the exchange of data (e.g., Aptos Coins or NFTs) between accounts on the Aptos Blockchain.
+* [Transactions](#transactions): Transactions represent the exchange of data (e.g., Aptos Coins or NFTs) between accounts on the Aptos blockchain.
 * [States](#ledger-state): The state (i.e., current blockchain ledger state) represents a snapshot of the blockchain as it currently stands.

-When a transaction is executed, the state of the Aptos Blockchain changes.
+When a transaction is executed, the state of the Aptos blockchain changes.

 # Transactions

-When an Aptos Blockchain client submits a transaction, they are requesting that the ledger state be updated with their transaction.
+When an Aptos blockchain client submits a transaction, they are requesting that the ledger state be updated with their transaction.

 A [signed transaction](/reference/glossary#transaction) on the blockchain contains the following information: